Our Research Team

 Rishi K. Wadhera, MD, MPP, MPhil

-Rishi K. Wadhera, MD, MPP, MPhil is the associate director and section head of the Health Care Policy Research Group at the Richard A. and Susan F. Smith Center for Outcomes Research, an associate program director in cardiology fellowship at Beth Israel Deaconess Medical Center, an associate professor of medicine at Harvard Medical School, and an associate professor of health policy and management at Harvard School of Public Health.
+Rishi K. Wadhera, MD, MPP, MPhil is the associate director and section head of the Health Care Policy Section at the Richard A. and Susan F. Smith Center for Outcomes Research, an associate program director in cardiology fellowship at Beth Israel Deaconess Medical Center, an associate professor of medicine at Harvard Medical School, and an associate professor of health policy and management at Harvard School of Public Health.
 His research uses claims, registry, and survey data to understand health care disparities and health inequities, evaluates cardiovascular disease epidemiology, care quality, and outcomes, looks into the effects of state and federal health policies on cardiovascular care, and links diverse datasets to examine the relationship between different populations and enhance clinical, socioeconomic, and community phenotyping.

 Andrew S. Oseran, MD, MBA, MSc